Store norske ordbok

 The Norsk Ordbok (Riksmål) (full title Norsk Ordbok; riksmål og moderat bokmål) is a written Norwegian dictionary in the Riksmål form of Norwegian (or moderate Bokmål).
-It was first published by Kunnskapsforlaget in 1993 under the title Norsk Illustrert Ordbok (Norwegian Illustrated Dictionary), and was first edited by Tor Guttu.
+It was first published in 1991.
+An illustrated edition was published by Kunnskapsforlaget in 1993 under the title Norsk Illustrert Ordbok (Norwegian Illustrated Dictionary), and was first edited by Tor Guttu.

 Riksmål is an unofficial Norwegian language form developed in Norway during the 19th and 20th centuries.
 It is based on the Danish-Norwegian language tradition which utilizes Danish writing and Norwegian speech.
 The language had spelling reforms in 1907 and 1917.